Yebelay/Yebelay/README.md

 ### Hi there 👋

-- 🔭 I’m working at Debre Markos University and Survey Manager at the Center for Evaluation and Development (C4ED) German based organization.
+- 🔭 Biostatistician with over 10 years of experience in teaching statistical courses, data manipulation with implementing statistical principles, data analytics and data visualization, and project management.
 - 👯 I graduated with my MSc in Biostatistics at Stellenbosch University, South Africa, and my MSc in Statistics at Addis Ababa University, Ethiopia.
-- 🌱 I’m Proficient in R, SAS programming, STATA, and SPSS, accordingly.
+- 🌱 I am Proficient in R and SAS programming.
-- 🤔 I’m looking for help with Machine Learning with python
+- 🤔 I am good in Shine, Quarto, and R Markdown dashboards.
-- 💬 Ask me about R and SAS.
+- 💬 I am looking for Biostatistics collaboration.